 Individuals on the autism spectrum cannot lead independent and successful lives Given appropriate education, many will grow up to be successful contributors to society.

 Autism is the result of bad parenting.
-There is clear evidence from research that autism is not caused by bad parenting but from a difference in the way the brain develops before the child is born.
+There is clear evidence from research that autism is not caused by bad parenting but by a difference in the way the brain develops before the child is born.

-All individuals on the autism spectrum have special talent or 'savant' skills.
+All individuals on the autism spectrum have special talents or 'savant' skills.
 It is estimated that 10% of individuals on the autism spectrum may have special abilities in areas like music, art, mathematical calculations, memory and manual dexterity.
-The majority however, may have areas of high performance that relate to their special interests or obsessions.
+The majority, however, may have areas of high performance that relate to their special interests or obsessions.
 These skills are often referred to as 'splinter skills', as they are often not consistent with skills in other areas of development.

 Autism can be cured.
 There is currently no documented cure for autism.
 Individuals on the spectrum respond very well to structured early intervention, education and vocational placements that focus on the unique learning style of students with autism.

 People with autism cannot talk.
 Communication is more than talking.
-Some students on the autism spectrum will develop speech seemingly effortlessly, but will require help to communicate appropriately with their peers.
+Some students on the autism spectrum will develop speech seemingly effortlessly but will require help to communicate appropriately with their peers.
 Others will require assistance to communicate their basic needs and wants, using a combination of words, gestures, and augmentative communication systems such as PECS.

 Autism can be outgrown.
 Children do not 'outgrow' autism but symptoms may lessen or change as the child develops and receives appropriate interventions.